riccardosirchia/UX_exercise/readme.md

 We use hyperHTML to render our layout, more info on how it works here: https://viperhtml.js.org/hyperhtml/documentation/#essentials-01

 But don't worry, you dont need to be an expert.
-For now, the only important this is that you can find the main html of the app in `app.js` file.
+For now, the only important thing is that you can find the main html of the app in `app.js` file.